zohaibjawed940/shopify-ai-assistant/README.md

 - Start Remix in development mode
 - Tunnel the local server to make it accessible by Shopify
 - Provide a URL to install the app on your development store

+## Chat Interface

+The chat bubble extension is located in `extensions/chat-bubble/`.
+It connects to the `/chat` endpoint of the app server to stream messages.

+## MCP Tools Integration

+The app integrates with Model Control Plane (MCP) tools, which allows the AI to access additional functionality.
+These tools are initialized in the `app/mcp-client.js` file.

 ### API Endpoints